 If your child is starting new medication during the school day or will need nursing assistance managing an acute or chronic illness during the school day, please contact your child's school nurse.
 Contact information can be found on the "Health Services Team Members" tab on the left of this page.

 Commonly Used Health Services Forms

 Marietta City Schools is excited to be partnering with Children's Health Care of Atlanta to bring Strong 4 Life resources to our students, staff, and families.
-Click here to access the many back-to-school resources that the Strong 4 Life program has to offer.
-Contact your school nurse if you have any questions or concerns about these resources or for assistance supporting your child's health and well being as they transition into the 2022-2023 school year.
+Visit Strong 4 Life to access the many back-to-school resources that the Strong 4 Life program has to offer.
+Contact your school nurse if you have any questions or concerns about these resources or for assistance supporting your child's health and well being as they transition into the 2023-2024 school year.

-Immunization Requirements for Georgia Child Care and School Attendance
+Read the general Immunization Requirements for Georgia Child Care and School Attendance.